yallie/vite-material-ui/README.md

 ## Getting Started

-- Clone the repo, `git clone https://github.com/christopher-caldwell/vite-material-ui.git`, or use the "Use this template" button at the top of this page.
+- Clone the repo, `git clone https://github.com/yallie/vite-vitest-ts-mui5`, or use the "Use this template" button at the top of this page.
+- Or copy via `degit https://github.com/yallie/vite-vitest-ts-mui5` and init new git repository via `git init`
 - Install dependencies using `yarn`
 - Start the server with `yarn dev`